hsouf/decentralized-kyc-poc/README.md

 # Storing KYC documents on IPFS

-In order to achieve maximum decentralization when storing the KYC documents on IPFS. **I was very delighted to know that we will be adopting an open source solution for IPFS storage I've previously worked on during a previous internship**.
+In order to achieve maximum decentralization when storing the KYC documents on IPFS, an open source solution for IPFS storage I've previously worked on during a previous internship could be adopted.
 The API allows anyone to push a file on IPFS and store its ahsh on a smart contract in the **Ethereum blockchain**.
 It's also worth mentioning here, that *the hashes of the files are not stored on a publicly known smart contract) since every